KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * Some eager Jedi show up a bit too early for their scripted fight on the Star Forge [ISSUE #5](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/5)
 * The cutscene of the survivor being eaten by a Firaxan shark on the Manaan sea floor had a few technical issues [ISSUE #143](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/143)
 * The drunks in Taris Upper City North all wore the same clothes, and had some conversation facing issues [ISSUE #74](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/74)
+* The final cutscene for the Light Side ending had a raft of issues with stunt animations and framing in widescreen resolutions [ISSUE #186](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/186)
 * The initial conversation with Davik at his estate had a multitude of positioning and facing issues [ISSUE #57](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/57)
 * The initial conversation with Gadon Thek can suffer from poor party positioning due to the desk in the way [ISSUE #70](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/70)
 * The interrogation of the prisoner in the Manaan Republic Embassy had various facing issues, problems with the force cage visibility in certain camera angles, and a line that skipped [ISSUE #137](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/137)